 The MSC always likes to hear from our stakeholders and partners.
 Your hard-won insights play an important part in reminding us of our priorities and helping us fulfil the MSC's mission to end overfishing and secure food for the future.

-ON SUSTAINABILITY

-"The trend is clear.
+ON SUSTAINABILITY "The trend is clear.
 Sustainability is becoming a key element of overall brand equity and product quality.
 So, it's a must."

-Luciano Pirovano, Chief Sustainability Officer, Bolton Food & Tri Marine, Italy

-"It's not an option, not to be a sustainable company.
+Luciano Pirovano, Chief Sustainability Officer, Bolton Food & Tri Marine, Italy "It's not an option, not to be a sustainable company.
 We want to continue with our business for a long time."

-Kepa Echevarria, CEO of family-owned Spanish fishery, Echebastar

-"There is increased awareness among consumers about sustainable seafood but there's still a lot of work to be done."

-Tim Hendriks, Head of Operations, Fish Tales, Netherlands

-ON MSC CERTIFICATION

-"MSC certification signifies the highest standard of seafood sustainability for wild fisheries and presents a clear signal to consumers that they can trust Fishwife's sourcing decisions."
+Kepa Echevarria, CEO of family-owned Spanish fishery, Echebastar "There is increased awareness among consumers about sustainable seafood but there's still a lot of work to be done."
+Tim Hendriks, Head of Operations, Fish Tales, Netherlands ON MSC CERTIFICATION "MSC certification signifies the highest standard of seafood sustainability for wild fisheries and presents a clear signal to consumers that they can trust Fishwife's sourcing decisions."
 Becca Milstein, Cofounder and CEO of Fishwife Tinned Seafood Co.

-ON FACING CHALLENGES AND WORKING TOGETHER

-"Tuna are highly migratory, so we cannot claim it is our stock.
-Unless we all agree, it's very difficult to sustain the stock."

-Adnan Ali, former Managing Director of tuna processor Horizon, Maldives

-ON THE MSC'S THEORY OF CHANGE

-"The more we choose sustainable seafood, the more it will be available in the market, in this way we are sending a message along the chain, that we love our oceans and want to take care of them."

-Lello Palomba, Chef, Italy
+ON FACING CHALLENGES AND WORKING TOGETHER "Tuna are highly migratory, so we cannot claim it is our stock.
+Unless we all agree, it's very difficult to sustain the stock.
+The Maldives cannot do it alone."
+Adnan Ali, former Managing Director of tuna processor Horizon, Maldives ON THE MSC'S THEORY OF CHANGE "The more we choose sustainable seafood, the more it will be available in the market, in this way we are sending a message along the chain, that we love our oceans and want to take care of them."
+Lello Palomba, Chef, Italy PROTECTING OUR OCEAN "We have set 'creating shared value' goals for three health areas: physical, global environmental, and mental.
+For 'global environmental health', we believe that handing over the richness of the ocean to future generations as well as protecting it is our responsibility."
+Takahashi Hirotsuna, Director General Manager, Corporate Planning Department, Yamaki Co.
+Ltd., Japan Tuna essentials - Gear types, how fishers catch tuna - Tuna species, from skipjack to bluefin - Glossary of terms

-ON LIVELIHOODS

-"Our fisheries provide livelihoods for about 20% of the population."

-Hussain Afeef, General Manager, ENSIS Fisheries, Maldives

-ON CUSTOMER EXPECTATIONS

-"We are responsible for our customers and have to be pioneers who bring sustainable seafood to the people."

-Jurgen Pauly, Category Manager for Fish and Seafood, Globus, Germany

-Gear types

-Tuna can be caught using various gear types and methods.
+Gear types Tuna can be caught using various gear types and methods.
 The type used depends on the size of the tuna and depth at which it swims, the size of the fishery and its location.

-Every assessment against the MSC Fisheries Standard considers the gear type used and its impact on the marine environment.

-- \ ISSF Status of the World Fisheries for Tuna (March 2024) - \\ISSF Tuna Fisheries Impacts on Non-Tuna Species and Other Environmental Aspects: 2024 Summary
+Every assessment against the MSC Fisheries Standard considers the gear type used and its impact on the marine environment. \ ISSF Status of the World Fisheries for Tuna (March 2024) \\ISSF Tuna Fisheries Impacts on Non-Tuna Species and Other Environmental Aspects: 2024 Summary PURSE SEINE Proportion of global tuna catch: 66%\ A vertical 'wall of net' used to encircle a school of fish.

-PURSE SEINE

-Proportion of global tuna catch: 66%\ A vertical 'wall of net' used to encircle a school of fish.
 The net is pulled closed from the bottom - like a purse - preventing the catch from escaping.
 Purse seines can be used to catch tuna congregating around fish aggregating devices (FADs) or on free swimming schools.
 The majority of skipjack and yellowfin are caught using this method.